Sign up to our Newsletter

 WHEP Program: the Women’s Health Education Program focuses on women’s health issues and concerns as patients and professionals.

-With so many options to choose from, Drexel is sure to have the perfect program to advance your medical career!
+With so many options to choose from, Drexel is sure to have a program that you will not only enjoy but that will advance your medical career!

 Drexel Medical School Admission Requirements

-Since the most popular option for students is the MD program, this guide will go over the precise admission requirements Drexel has for its aspiring MD students:
+Since the most popular option for students is the MD program, this guide will go over the precise admission requirements for aspiring MD students:

 An Undergraduate Degree

 The first step to applying to any medical program is to have an undergraduate degree.
-The exact major you choose to pursue doesn’t matter, but there are certain competencies Drexel recommends its students have prior to matriculation.
+The exact major you choose to pursue doesn’t matter per se, but there are certain competencies Drexel recommends its students have before matriculation.

 Drexel no longer has specific course prerequisites but asks students to have coursework and experience in the following areas:

-In these courses, as well as any others that make up your undergrad, you should aim to maintain a GPA of 3.74 to be considered competitive.
+In these courses, as well as any others that make up your undergrad, you should aim to maintain a 3.66 GPA to be considered a competitive applicant

 The MCAT